kodekloudhub/community-faq/docs/vscode-tips.md

 This much should permit you to copy and paste in the code editor windows.

-To copy/paste to the integrated terminal window, we must use shortcut keys:
+To copy/paste to the integrated terminal window, we must use shortcut keys.
+If you try to use the mouse, you will see `Unable to read from the browser's clipboard` error.

 ### Windows